Length of Program: 2 YearsProgram Intakes: Fall Intake (September program start)September 2020

 Technology Recommendation

-It is required that you come to Olds College with the following technology:
+It is required that you come to Olds College of Agriculture & Technology with the following technology:

 • A Windows based laptop capable of running Microsoft Office and ESRI ArcGIS Pro 2.5.
 Students will be using these programs extensively in lectures and classes.
 The software will be available for installation once you are on campus.